davidkenneyart/atlas/README.md

 Whether you're an artist, researcher, museum curator, architect, writer, or anyone building a connected body of knowledge, Atlas is designed to reveal relationships that become difficult to see as your work grows.

+Atlas does not create knowledge.
+It helps people understand the knowledge they have already created, collected or discovered.

 Atlas doesn't invent meaning.

 It reveals it.